Trusted Since 2009

 By physically removing that accumulated material—either mechanically with an excavator or hydraulically with a pump and pipeline—dredging improves water quality, prevents flooding, and supports a healthier aquatic ecosystem.
 While it is a larger project than routine maintenance, strategic dredging can add years of life to an aging or problem pond.

-Utah Water Gardens provides complete dredging services for residential, commercial, and agricultural ponds throughout Utah.
+Utah Water Gardens provides complete dredging services for residential, commercial, and agricultural ponds throughout Utah and Idaho.
 We match equipment and methods to your site, liner type, and environmental requirements so the work is effective, safe, and well planned from start to finish.

 Methods of Pond Dredging